schilkp/schilkp.github.io/content/projects/ES/index.md

-During the Fall Semester of 2023, I had the incredible opportunity to both design from scratch and teach all practical components of the Embedded Systems course attended annually by 350+ students here at the ETH Zürich Department for Electrical Engineering and Information Science.
+During the Fall Semester of 2023, I had the incredible opportunity to both design from scratch and teach all practical components of the Embedded Systems course attended annually by 350+ students here at the ETH Zürich Department of Information Technology and Electrical Engineering.

 > [!NOTE]
 >